The social conformity bias is such a strong influence in society that it’s impossible to understand human psychology and behaviour without it.

 One of the most important factors affecting whether or not people conform is the size of the group around them.

 Maximum conformity is seen when groups reach between 3 and 5 people.

-Add more people and it makes little difference, less than 3, though, and conformity is substantially reduced (Bond, 2005).
+Add more people and it makes little difference, less than 3, though, and conformity is substantially reduced, psychology studies find (Bond, 2005).

 2. Social conformity starts at age 12

 Psychology research finds that children start conforming with others from the age of 12 onwards (Large et al., 2019).